 The Series EE bond you own from 1983 will reach its final extended maturity in June 2013.
 At final maturity, the bond stops earning interest.
 Deferred interest earnings become taxable when the bond is redeemed or matures.

-The TreasuryDirect Web page "When Your Bonds Increase in Value" explains why, for your bonds, it makes sense to wait until an interest payment month to redeem the savings bond.
+The TreasuryDirect Web page "When Interest is Added to Your Bonds" explains why, for your bonds, it makes sense to wait until an interest payment month to redeem the savings bond.

 The interest rate earned by your bonds for any six-month interest period depends on the terms of the savings bond when purchased.
-The TreasuryDirect Web page "EE/E Bonds Issued before May 1995" explains the different approaches to establishing an interest rate depending on when the savings bonds were purchased and the bond's current age.
+The TreasuryDirect Web page "Before May 1995 (EE Bond Rates and Terms)" explains the different approaches to establishing an interest rate depending on when the savings bonds were purchased and the bond's current age.